chafey/dicomweb-update-spec/README.md

   - Study Instance UID can be changed
   - Attempting to set other level attributes (Patient/Series/Instance) will generate an error

-- Update Series Attribute - PATCH to /studies/[id]/series/[id]/normalizedmetadata.
+- Update Series Level Attributes - PATCH to /studies/[id]/series/[id]/normalizedmetadata.
-  - Body is a [JSON document](docs/updateSchema.md) of attributes to update and remove
+  - Body is a [JSON document](docs/updateSchema.md) of instance level attributes to update and remove
   - Series level attributes are those that belong to the series modules as defined by [PS 3.3 C.7.3](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.7.3.html)
   - Will cause all instances to be updated that have the same Study UID and Series UID
   - Any series level attribute can be set including Series UID
   - SeriesUID can be changed
   - Attempting to set other level attributes (Patient/Study/Instance) will generate an error

-- Update Instance Attribute - PATCH to /studies/[id]/series/[id]/instances/[id]/normalizedmetadata.
+- Update Instance Level Attributes - PATCH to /studies/[id]/series/[id]/instances/[id]/normalizedmetadata.
-  - Body is a [JSON document](docs/updateSchema.md) of attributes to update and remove
+  - Body is a [JSON document](docs/updateSchema.md) of instance level attributes to update and remove
   - Instance level attributes are those that do not belong to the patient, study or series level attributes as defined above
   - Will cause the instance to be updated that has the same Study UID, Series UID, SOP InstanceUID
   - SOPInstanceUID can be changed
   - Attempting to set other level attributes (Patient/Study/Series) will generate an error

+- Update all Study Instances - PATCH to /studies/[id]/metadata
+  - Body is an array of [JSON documents](docs/updateSchema.md) for each instance in the study of attributes to update and remove
+  - All instance JSON documents shall have the same change for attributes at the patient/study/level.
+An error is thrown otherwise
+  - PatientId can be changed
+  - Attempting to set Study UID, Series UID or SOP InstanceUID will generate an error

 ## Move APIs